DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/form types/r/reference.md

 ## Notes

 ### Edge-cases

+* When a ref is loaded from a non-master-flagged file, the ref is forced to persistent regardless of whether its record in that file is flagged as persistent.
+Among other things, this means that very large-scale mods (i.e. "new lands" mods) need to be master-flagged to avoid blowing the ref handle budget.

 * At run-time, every loaded form maintains a source file array listing the files which defined the form.
 However, for refs (`TESObjectREFR`), only persistent refs are loaded and retained at game startup; all other refs are loaded on demand based on the parent cell or relevant location form.